jessehorne/ponghp/README.md

 ## IRC (#billy-php on Freenode)
-If you're having issues you don't feel belong in the issue tracker, or just want to chat, feel free to join #billy on Freenode.
+If you're having issues you don't feel belong in the issue tracker, or just want to chat, feel free to join #billy-php on Freenode.
 Yes, it has it's own channel.
 I have faith that I am not the only person who wants to create games using PHP. ;)